 My research interests primarily lie in the late seventeenth century England and Europe.
 I have a particular interest in the Glorious Revolution, and the reigns King James II and King William III.

-I also have a research interest in the plug bayonet and late seventeenth century military technology and tactics.
+I also have a research interest in late seventeenth century military technology and tactics with a particular emphasis on the plug baynet and how it changed regimental structure and tactics.

 - BA Leadership and Management